 The short version of the flea life cycle is this: A flea has a blood meal and lays eggs on the cat.
 The eggs dry and fall off the cat onto spots where the cat hangs out.
 Soon the eggs hatch into larvae that eat organic matter including flea dirt (adult flea poo rich in blood) that has fallen off the cat previously.
 The larva pupates into a cocoon and stays dormant for a short while or longer if there is no cat around, and when it senses a cat, hatches into a very hungry flea that jumps onto your cat.

 Understanding the life cycle means that we know we have to treat 4 separate stages of flea development.
 Adults on cats, eggs on bedding and wherever the cats goes, larvae, and pupa.
 Eggs and Pupae are quite a bit more resistant than larvae and adults.
 In fact a pupa can hang around for several months just waiting for a nice juicy cat to come around before it comes out of its safe cocoon.

 This life cycle also means that we have to treat several different areas to control fleas effectively

 Because of the complex life cycle and wide range of locations it is unlikely that we can eradicate fleas completely.
 Most control programs aim at keeping flea population under control.
 Some insecticides are very effective but also highly toxic.
-Less toxic alternatives are available, (less toxic, not non toxic) can be effective but may have serious side effect.
+Less toxic alternatives are available, (less toxic, not non toxic) can be effective but may have some side effect.